How to Garden in a Changing Climate

 A changing climate can mean mild winters, ridiculously hot summers, too much rain in spring, early blossoms, and even unseasonal frosts.
 When any of these natural events happen, many gardeners are left not knowing what to do.

 Gardeners have firsthand experience with climate change, because they witness how it impacts their own gardens.
-According to Evergreen’s Lead Hand in Urban Agriculture Isaac Crosby, there are certain ideas that we should take into consideration for gardening during climate change.
+According to Evergreen’s Former Horticulture Lead Isaac Crosby, there are certain ideas that we should take into consideration for gardening during climate change.

 Here are his top tips for gardening in a changing climate.